martinber/noaa-apt/README.md

 ### Linux portable

-I can't make `gtk-rs` to work with the `x86_64-unknown-linux-musl` target, so I' building with the default `x86_64-unknown-linux-gnu` on Debian Jessie.
+I can't make `gtk-rs` to work with the `x86_64-unknown-linux-musl` target, so I'm building with the default `x86_64-unknown-linux-gnu` on Debian Jessie.
 I think the binary works on any linux with GLIBC newer than the one used when building, that's why I'm using a Debian Jessie docker image.

 - Set up: